h1777/3proxy-rhel/README.md

 This is my modification of existing 3proxy installer for Debian/Ubuntu.
 I use it in fresh vps that don't have anything installed so i also install nano, wget and firewalld before.
 This installs the available RPM from EPEL, currently version 0.7.1

+* To install 3proxy latest version use 'latest' branch which has instructions to download and build the latest version of 3proxy.

 **HOW TO :**